mrkkrp/markkarpov.com/post/haskell-vs-ocaml.md

 type in your language of choice.
 While Haskell has `Text`, OCaml mostly uses its built-in `string` type, which is simply an array of bytes.
 There is the [`uutf`][uutf] library, but it is essentially just byte-by-byte encoder/decoder.
-Regardless if its technical merits, this is not what users expect—they want a Unicode-aware string type to pass around.
-Lack of such a type is why `string` is still the de-facto standard.
+Regardless if its technical merits, the story about Unicode in OCaml is incomplete.

+When discussing the issue with OCaml programmers, I was told to [read how the library works][uucp-explanation], or to introduce implicit invariants *(I'll validate all my `string`s on the boundaries of my system),* or to define Unicode-aware string type on per-project basis.
+It is important to understand that all of this is not good enough:

+* To use a Unicode-aware string type one should not need to read a wall of text, unless you need to hack on lower level or to work on the Unicode library itself.

+* To use a Unicode-aware string type one should not need to re-define it every time.

+* The fact that we have a valid Unicode text must be reflected on the type level and the same type must be used by most libraries in the ecosystem.
+  If I have a value of this type, the string inside must be correct Unicode text.
+It is a basic way to leverage the type system.

+* There should be a vocabulary of operations for that Unicode type.

+Another annoying fact is that for OCaml there is no place where to lookup library documentation online.
+You have to build it locally.

 In general, I'd compare the library situation to that of [Common Lisp][lisp-and-haskell]—individual projects may be high quality, but the integration between libraries and coverage are lacking.

-For OCaml, there is no place where to lookup library documentation online.
-You have to build it locally.
-The markup language for documentation in OCaml is more limited than Haskell's Haddock.
-For example, you can't describe each argument of a function.
-So people mostly do not bother.

 ## Tooling